llama-community/aave-bal-bonding-curve/README.md

 ### Deploy and Verify

-- `Mainnet`: When you're ready to deploy and verify, run `./scripts/deploy_verify_mainnet.sh` and follow the prompts.
+- `make deploy-contracts` - deploy and verify contracts on mainnet
-- `Testnet`: When you're ready to deploy and verify, run `./scripts/deploy_verify_testnet.sh` and follow the prompts.
+- `make deploy-proposal`- deploy proposal on mainnet

 To confirm the deploy was successful, re-run your test suite but use the newly created contract address.